August 16 - 22, 2020

 Our Collaborating Coordinators

-We are delighted to have an additional team of Collaborating Coordinators: Kati Kimchi, Israel, Tom Larkin, Ireland and Jane Quayle, Australia.
-They will facilitate small group meetings - called "home groups" each day and offer additional workshops.
+We are delighted to have two Collaborating Coordinators: Kati Kimchi, Israel and Tom Larkin, Ireland.
+They will facilitate small group meetings - called "home groups" each day and present a workshop.

 Kati Kimchi, Israel.
 Kati has been a Focusing Coordinator since 2014.
 She teaches Focusing and has facilitated private sessions for over 10 years.
 After years of working in the media mainly as a journalist who specializes in writing about sexuality,she started studying focusing in Israel with Rona Shafrir and Dana Ganihar Raz (in 2008).
 Over the years, she learned Whole-Body-Focusing (W.B.F), Macro Shifting, Focusing with children, T.A.E., and the philosophy of Focusing.
 For the last ten years, the heart of my work is dedicated to the crossing between Focusing and sexuality.